 - If things change or people switch context, it is rapidly corrected, without a complete overhaul.

 - Stay focused.
 The Lean marketing strategy encourages people to be focused and work on single tasks.
 Multitasking is a taboo here because it only lowers productivity levels.

 Elements of a Lean Marketing Strategy

 There are a few elements, typical for Lean marketing.
-Knowing them at the beginning will allow you apply it more easily to the current flow of your process.
+Knowing them at the beginning will allow you to apply it more easily to the current flow of your process.
 Without any frustrating changes, Lean advises you to start with what you do now.
 Work with what you have and gradually build upon it.

 - Personas.
 Identify who you are trying to engage with.
 This eliminates the chances of participating in wasteful communications that are not targeted.